 Types of Lightweight Fill

-Cellular concrete consists of Portland, water & air bubbles, which are introduced through a proprietary foam injection system.
-Occasionally, sand or fly ash is added to cellular concrete mixes to achieve higher strengths, though this also increases the unit weight of the materials.
+Cellular concrete consists of Portland, water & air bubbles.
+Occasionally, sand or fly ash is added to cellular concrete mixes to achieve higher densities.
+However, this also the strength of the material.
 Densities of cellular concrete start around 16 pounds per cubic foot and increase to around 50 pounds per cubic foot.
 Bearing capacities start at 50psi and increase to around 950psi for neat mixes.
-We do not install Autoclaved Aerated Concrete, which is similar to cellular concrete, but is produced differently and used generally for structural assembly in place of CMU.
+Autoclaved Aerated Concrete is similar to cellular concrete, but isn’t appropriate for mass lightweight fills.

 Geotechnical polyurethanes are rigid cellular plastics, placed as liquids which then expand and cure.
 Depending on the application, densities are as low as 2.0 pounds per cubic foot, and increase to around 10 pounds per cubic foot.
 Bearing capacities start at 3,000PSF and increase with density.
 High density polyurethanes can either be sprayed or poured, depending on the application.
 Vertical applications are generally sprayed, horizontal applications are typically poured, but may also be sprayed.